 For Linux users, the process is a little longer as you can’t just download and extract the zip file.
 Instead, you’ll need to install SteamCMD from your distribution repositories.
 You’ll also need to include a multiverse if your PC is 64 bit.

-Running steam on windows is simple.
+Running Steam on Windows is simple.
 All you need to do is open a command prompt and run SteamCMD from the folder.
 Linux users will have to open a terminal and start SteamCMD.
-Our team of experts recommends that you close all programs before launching Steam and moving to the next step.
+Our team recommends that you close all programs before launching Steam and moving to the next step.
 This will make the process much smoother for you.

 Game servers like KF2 can be downloaded with anonymous login.
 However, our team recommends creating a team account for the smoothest experience.
 This way, you can control all your activities without losing files.
 Visit the Steam website to create an account.